isomerpages/nparks-gardencityfund/_our-programmes/Plant A Tree Programme/How to take part.md

 *   **Step 1:** Check the tree planting schedule below.
 *   **Step 2:** Donate **[here](https://www.giving.sg/garden-city-fund/plantatreeprogramme)** or via cheque.

-For cheque donations, complete the form in Step 2 above, and mail the cheque, payable to **Garden City Fund**, with your full name and purpose of donation written at the back of the cheque, to:
+For cheque donations, mail the cheque, payable to **Garden City Fund**, with your full name and purpose of donation written at the back of the cheque, to:

 <b>Garden City Fund
 c/o National Parks Board HQ